danilolc/pk2/README.md

 # User made episodes:
 http://mapstore.the.cz/
-To add a new episode, just download the zip file and extract it to its respective path inside "res/".
+To add a new episode, just download the zip and put it inside "mapstore/" on local data.

-It can be started with the "dev" argument to enable the cheats and "test" following by the episode and level to open directly on the level.
+The game can be started with the "dev" argument to enable the cheats and "test" following by the episode and level to open directly on the level.